-Boston College Graduate School of Social Work invites you to participate in an interactive PhD Online Information Session to learn about our program and ask questions.
+Boston College Graduate School of Social Work invites you to participate in an interactive PhD Information Session Webinar to learn about our program and ask questions.

-Meet the Director of the GSSW Doctoral Program, Professor James Lubben.
+Meet the Director of the GSSW Doctoral Program in Social Welfare, Professor James Lubben.
 Watch video »

 Boston College Graduate School of Social Work is home to a highly productive community of scholars whose research advances the field of social welfare and the practice of social work.
 Join this unique community, and our curriculum will prepare you to excel as a researcher and teacher in leading academic and social welfare institutions worldwide.

 We nurture independence and original thinking to let you craft innovative research and constructive policy agendas for social change.
 You will develop expertise in:

 Boston College Graduate School of Social Work offers three separate PhD curriculums:

 The curriculum plan for the PhD in Social Work is designed to prepare doctoral students with both the training and expertise to be the very best teachers, scholars, and researchers.

 If you already have a master's degree, but you don't yet have a master's degree in social work, our combined MSW/PhD Program curriculum will let you work toward both degrees simultaneously and finish in significantly less time than it takes to pursue each separately.

 The PhD in Social Welfare provides students from partner universities in Latin America the ability to combine the strengths of the Graduate School of Social Work and those of their home institutions.
 In this cross disciplinary program, the curriculum is designed so that students take classes while alternating residency between their home universities and Boston College.